-6 dead, including 4 residents, after extremist raid in Kenya
+4 children shot dead in latest al-Shabab attack in Kenya

-NAIROBI, Kenya (AP) — A Kenyan government official says four residents have been killed by stray bullets during a raid by suspected al-Shabab extremists in eastern Garissa County.

-Deputy county commissioner Kibet Bowen said Tuesday the gunmen targeted police officers at a roadblock near the village of Saretho.
-Two of the suspected extremists were killed by police, he said.

-The al-Qaida-linked al-Shabab since December has increased attacks inside Kenya including Sunday’s attack on a military base that killed three U.S. military personnel and destroyed five U.S. aircraft.
+Al-Shabab since December has increased attacks inside Kenya including Sunday’s attack on a military base that killed three U.S. military personnel and destroyed five U.S. aircraft.

 It was the first time al-Shabab had attacked U.S. troops inside Kenya.
 The U.S. on Monday said additional troops had arrived to increase security at the Manda Bay airfield in coastal Lamu county.